 In 2011, adelphi expanded the exhibition to include new modules on specific regional challenges, in cooperation with regional partners from China, Brazil, India and South Africa.
 The new modules added two new languages - Chinese and Portuguese - to the existing exhibition.
 Launch events were opened by embassy officials, and accompanied by public panel discussions addressing regional climate security risks.
-The Chinese exhibition was showcased in Guangzhou, Kunming, Chongqing, Jinan and Changchun at universities and conferences, and will be displayed in Beijing and other Chinese cities in 2013.
+The Chinese exhibition was showcased in Guangzhou, Kunming, Chongqing, Jinan and Changchun at universities and conferences, as well as in Beijing, Shenzhen and Hunan Province in 2013.
 The Brazilian public was able to see the exhibition in Rio de Janeiro, São Paulo and Porto Alegre.
-With the kick-off of the German-Brazilian Year in May 2013, the exhibition will travel Brazil for at least another year.
+With the kick-off of the German-Brazilian Year in May 2013, the exhibition was showcased in Brasília and Belo Horizonte.